This is part of a continuing series that answers common questions we receive from customers. In case you missed previous articles here are the links.

 Certainly!
 There are many and some patterns depend on the type of Footprint being viewed and also the chart interval type being used.
 Footprint charts can be viewed traditional time based charts or price action based (point & figure, tick, volume, delta, etc) charts.
 The chart patterns will fundamentally be the same as what you are used to viewing on traditional bar or candle charts, however, the unique feature of the Footprint is that volume is contained along with price.
-Because of this unique patterns will develop.
+Powerful patterns will develop because of this unique relationship.

 Volume Clusters will develop, and given the color shading capability, allow you to view whether more net buying or selling is occurring in a specific cluster.
 Because volume is contained within each Footprint, you are able to follow strength as price moves in the direction of the trend.

 For example, one confirming observation would be to ask yourself as price trends higher did the high volume price within the current bar migrate higher than the high volume price of the previous bar?
 Comparing this over a series of bars gives clues to the underlying activity.

 Volume Imbalance Trigger at support or resistance is a very helpful way to qualify trade entry at designated levels.
 Every trader uses some sort of support and resistance and this is a powerful way to peer inside the bar and confirm a trade.

 In this pattern you look for a sell volume imbalance pattern (trigger) at the high of a bar or a buy volume imbalance at the low of a bar.
 This Footprint pattern provides a way to sit, wait, qualify, then pounce on the trade when the time is right.

 A novel use of the volume imbalance Footprint chart is to use the manual setting and set it to 101.
 This represents 101% and would color each volume imbalance comparison.
 To learn more about the comparison methodology see this post.